 It also gives traffic light ratings for the condition of different parts of the property.

-When is it suitable?
-Suitable if you’re buying a relatively new property with no previous issues, and just want some reassurance that everything is okay.
+A level-one survey is only suitable if you’re buying a relatively new property with no previous issues, and just want some reassurance that everything is OK.

 It includes advice on necessary repairs and ongoing maintenance and points out anything that doesn’t meet current building regulations.

-The inspection is non-intrusive - the surveyor will not look behind furniture or under floorboards, so they’ll only be able to identify ‘surface-level’ problems.
+The inspection is non-intrusive - the surveyor will not look behind furniture or under floorboards, so they’ll only be able to identify ‘surface-level’ issues.

 It generally includes a market valuation and rebuild cost, and takes around two to four hours to complete.

-This is similar to the Rics HomeBuyer’s report, but without the market valuation.
+This is similar to the Rics Homebuyer Report, but without the market valuation.

 It includes photographs to make it easier to understand and highlights issues to follow up on before purchase.

-It also flags up any legal problems your conveyancer should check for you.
-You can download an example of a SAVA home condition survey here.
+It also flags up any legal questions your conveyancer should check for you.
+You can download an example of a Sava Home Condition Survey below.

-The most thorough survey you can get, it provides a comprehensive analysis of the structure and condition of the property.
+The most thorough survey you can get, a building survey provides a comprehensive analysis of the structure and condition of the property.

-It lists defects and advises on repairs and maintenance.
+It also lists defects and advises on repairs and maintenance.

 The surveyor will be ‘hands on’ and will do things such as check the attic and look under floorboards.